turingschool/backend-curriculum-site/module4/acceptance_testing.markdown

 #### Making Compromises

-When you do these kinds of tests you'll have to make compromises.
-But you want to *encapsulate* those cheats so you can pull them out later if needed.
+When you write these kinds of tests you'll have to make compromises.
+But you want to *encapsulate* those cheats so you can easily change them later.

 In the examples above, we used this method: